-Grade Level: 9, 10 Course Credit: 0.5 credit, one semester
+Grade Level: 9-12 Course Credit: 0.5 credit, one semester

-The second course in the Marketing Management & Research series, this one semester course introduces students to the specializations offered in Marketing.
+The second course in Marketing Management & Research series, this one semester course introduces students to the specializations offered in Marketing.
 Students will obtain fundamental knowledge and skills in marketing communications, marketing management, marketing research, merchandising and professional selling.
+They will acquire knowledge of marketing research, merchandising and professional selling.
 They will acquire knowledge of marketing strategies, market identification techniques, employability skills, business ethics and law, economic principles and international business.
 Technology, leadership and communications will be incorporated in classroom activities.
 Students are eligible to participate in DECA, a student organization that provides self-growth and leadership opportunities through competitive events, leadership development and conferences at the local, state and national levels.
-This course fulfills the financial literacy graduation requirement

-This course will be held at Anderson High School.
+This course will be held at Anderson High School